cppd/math/README.md

 1. Optical flow via the pyramidal Lucas-Kanade algorithm.
 In parallel on the GPU, compute shaders.

-1. Computing 2D convex hulls via the divide et impera algorithm.
+1. Convex hulls in 2D via the divide et impera algorithm.
 In parallel on the GPU, compute shaders.

-1. Computing convex hulls for an arbitrary number of dimensions via the randomized incremental algorithm.
+1. Convex hulls for an arbitrary number of dimensions via the randomized incremental algorithm.
 Implemented using integer coordinates for the points.
 Partially in parallel on the CPU, std::thread.

 1. Surface reconstruction via COCONE and BOUND COCONE algorithms.
 Although the program is implemented for an arbitrary number of dimensions,